Optimal two-qubit gates in recurrence protocols of entanglement purification: Method

 \subsection{Protocol optimization}

-In order to optimize the protocol described in Sec.~\ref{EntPurif}, we first define an appropriate parametrization for the two-qubit unitary operations used in Eq.~\eqref{eq: maprho}.
+In order to optimize the protocol described in Sec.~\ref{EntPurif}, we first define an appropriate parametrization for the two-qubit unitary transformations used in Eq.~\eqref{eq: maprho}.
 In principle, one should consider elements from $U(4)$, the group of $4 \times 4$ unitary matrices, which contains the subgroup $SU(4)$.
 However, $U(4)$ is the semi-direct product of $U(1)$ and $SU(4)$, where elements of $U(1)$ are rotations of the unit circle \cite{Baker}.
 Therefore, choosing elements from $SU(4)$ in Eq.~\eqref{eq: maprho} represents the most general unitary quantum operation involving two-qubit gates at locations $A$ and $B$.
-Elements in $SU(4)$ can be parametrized in the following way \cite{Tilma1}:
+Elements in $SU(4)$ can be parametrized as \cite{Tilma1}:

 with $\boldsymbol{\alpha}=(\alpha_1, \alpha_2, \dots, \alpha_{15})^T \in \mathbb{R}^{15}$ ($T$ denotes the transposition), and